 NASA Launched 135 Shuttle Missions

-The shuttle had a 60-foot (18 meters) long payload bay that was 15 feet (4.5 meters) wide.
+The shuttle had a 60-foot (18-meter) long payload bay that was 15 feet (4.5 meters) wide.
 Orbiters could bring large payloads into Earth’s orbit, making the space shuttle the only vehicle capable of launching large segments of the International Space Station, which involved the bulk of the space shuttle fleet’s flight manifest for more than a decade.

 The agency launched 135 space shuttle missions since the fleet’s debut flight made by the historic Columbia in April 1981.
 There were two huge failures: The space shuttle Challenger and seven NASA astronauts were lost just after takeoff in January 1986 due to an O-ring seal leakage in a solid rocket booster that led to an explosion.
 The space shuttle Columbia broke apart during its re-entry in February 2003 due to wing heat shield damage.
 Seven NASA astronauts were killed.